-According to a March 15, 2023, Defense News article, "U.S. Army Chief Wants Three Multidomain Task Force Units in the Pacific," the Chief of Staff of the Army reportedly would "like to see three multidomain task force units in the Pacific region."
-He further noted:

-I can see three in the Pacific and then one other one.
+According to a Defense News article the Chief of Staff of the Army reportedly would "like to see three multidomain task force units in the Pacific region."
+He further noted I can see three in the Pacific and then one other one.
 We have one in Europe and then one probably in a contingency-type place where it can go wherever it needs.
-So, I think that's how those five are going to play out.

-If three MDTFs are allocated to the Indo-Pacific and the remaining MDTF is earmarked for contingencies, this suggests an Arctic-focused MDTF might not be created.
-The article further notes:

-In recent years, the Army has placed less emphasis on a permanent MDTF in Alaska, after directly stating it wanted to do so in its strategy for the Arctic published in 2021.

-Potential Issues for Congress

-Potential issues for Congress include but are not limited to the following.

-- Will the Army request additional end strength to create MDTFs?
-If not, how will the Army acquire the soldiers needed for these new units?
-Will the other Services have personnel assigned to MDTFs? - According to the Army, the 2nd MDTF is to support U.S. Army Europe and Africa.
-While much has been said regarding the 2nd MDTF's role in countering Russia, what, if any, type of role does the Army envision for the 2nd MDTF in relation to operations in Africa? - If the Army does opt to designate its fourth MDTF as an U.S. Army Pacific asset and the fifth MDTF as a global contingency MDTF, does the Army plan to establish a sixth MDTF aligned to the Arctic region or has the Army decided not to field an Arctic-focused MDTF? - Are there any political considerations/impediments affecting MDTF stationing-including MDTFs currently activated and those awaiting activation?
-What, if any, are the associated military construction (MILCON) requirements for all five MDTFs? - As a theater and Combatant Command asset, how will the MDTF operate in support of the Joint Force? - Assuming that future operations could also involve allies, how does the MDTF support allies and coalition partners?

-Andrew Feickert, Specialist in Military Ground Forces
+So, I think that's how those five [MDTFs] are going to play out.
+In June 2023, Japanese press reported the United States had started discussions with Japan about hosting a 3rd MDTF (presumably the 4th MDTF) in Japan.
+If three MDTFs are allocated to the Indo-Pacific and the remaining MDTF (presumably 5th MDTF) is earmarked for global response, this suggests an Arctic-focused MDTF might not be created.
+The Defense News article further notes In recent years, the Army has placed less emphasis on a permanent MDTF in Alaska, after directly stating it wanted to do so in its strategy for the Arctic published in 2021.
+Split Stationing of the 2nd MDTF at Fort Drum, NY On December 13, 2023, Senator Charles Schumer and Representative Elise Stefanik announced in 2025 Fort Drum would become the home of 1,495 soldiers and personnel from the 2nd MDTF's Long-Range Fires Battalion, Brigade Support Battalion, and Air Defense Battalion.
+The 2nd MDTF's Headquarters and Effects Battalions, activated in 2021, would remain in Germany.
+Possible Oversight Issues for Congress Possible oversight issues for Congress include but are not limited to - According to the Army, the 2nd MDTF is to support U.S. Army Europe and Africa.
+While much has been said about the 2nd MDTF's role in Europe, what role does the Army envision for the 2nd MDTF in relation to operations in Africa? - If the Army does opt to designate the 4th MDTF as an U.S. Army Pacific asset and the 5th MDTF as a global response MDTF, does the Army plan to establish a sixth MDTF aligned to the Arctic region or has the Army decided not to field an Arctic-focused MDTF? - As a theater and Combatant Command asset, how will the MDTF operate in support of the Joint Force?
+Andrew Feickert, Specialist in Military Ground Forces IF11797 Disclaimer This document was prepared by the Congressional Research Service (CRS).

-Disclaimer

-This document was prepared by the Congressional Research Service (CRS).
 CRS serves as nonpartisan shared staff to congressional committees and Members of Congress.
 It operates solely at the behest of and under the direction of Congress.
 Information in a CRS Report should not be relied upon for purposes other than public understanding of information that has been provided by CRS to Members of Congress in connection with CRS's institutional role.
 CRS Reports, as a work of the United States Government, are not subject to copyright protection in the United States.
 Any CRS Report may be reproduced and distributed in its entirety without permission from CRS.
 However, as a CRS Report may include copyrighted images or material from a third party, you may need to obtain the permission of the copyright holder if you wish to copy or otherwise use copyrighted material.